Last Updated on December 11, 2024 by Martina McKeough

 Buy the Right Size Footwear

-The problem is that Doc Martens do not sell half sizes.
+The problem is that Doc Martens does not sell half sizes.
 The brand normally recommends moving down a size if you are between sizes however that is more likely to cause your Doc Martens to get those dreaded wrinkles faster.
-An alternative would be to buy an insert and place it in your shoe to help get a better fit.
+An alternative would be to buy an insert and place it in your shoe to help get a better fit so you prevent creases.

 Store Your Shoes Correctly